Ascentul/Ascentul/docs/SECURITY_FIX_ATTACHMENT_STORAGE.md

 ```

 **Benefits**:
-- ✅ Access control enforced at URL generation time via Convex permissions (note: once a URL is issued, it can be accessed by anyone who possesses it until expiration—no per-request re-validation)
+- ✅ Access control enforced at URL generation time via Convex permissions (note: once a URL is issued, it can be accessed by anyone who possesses it—no per-request re-validation)
-- ✅ Access is time-limited only if you use expiring URLs (e.g., generateDownloadUrl). `getUrl()` produces bearer URLs that remain valid until the file is removed.
+- ✅ Convex built-in storage `getUrl()` returns a persistent bearer URL valid until the file is deleted (no expiration).
+For time-limited URLs, use a custom HTTP action or the R2 component.
-- ✅ Can revoke future access by changing permissions (existing URLs remain valid until expiration)
+- ✅ Can revoke access by deleting the file from storage
 - ✅ Audit trail for file access at URL generation time
 - ✅ Tenant isolation (university-based)

-> **Note**: For per-request access control, implement a custom HTTP action that validates permissions on each request before serving file content.
-Existing presigned URLs remain valid until they expire (or indefinitely if using `getUrl()`).
+> **Note**: For per-request access control, implement a custom HTTP action that validates permissions on each request before streaming file content.
+Built-in `getUrl()` URLs remain valid indefinitely until the file is deleted.
+For time-limited presigned URLs, use the `@convex-dev/r2` component which supports `expiresIn` (default 900 seconds / 15 minutes).

 ---